-‘Vikings’ Season 6: Michael Hirst Writes New Episodes But The Show Is Still Not Officially Renewed
+‘Vikings’ Season 6: Michael Hirst Writes New Episodes, But The Show Is Still Not Officially Renewed

 The crowd then explodes in excitement.

 Previously, Michael Hirst has said that he had a six-season plan for Vikings.
 He told Variety back in February of this year, while writing the final two episodes of Season 5, that Vikings could “go on for another two seasons,” implying that Season 5 was one of those seasons.
-He also then told The Hollywood Reporter “it will certainly go into Season 6.”
+He also then told the Hollywood Reporter “it will certainly go into Season 6.”
 Hirst also revealed that he had a definite endpoint in sight for the series and was working towards that.
 It is unclear yet what Hirst considers this endpoint in the Viking series to be.

 While this does seem like a confirmation of a renewal for the series, considering the news came directly from Michael Hirst, fans will still have to wait for the official word from History Channel in regard to this news.